aristanetworks/avd-workshops/workshops/jinja-yaml.md

 Let's analyze the sections of this template.

-`ntps`:  This is another variable we are setting that represents each item in the list of the dictionary **servers**.
+`ntps`:  This is another variable representing an item in the dictionary **servers** as the dictionary is looped over.

 `global`: This tells the template which YAML file to look at for the variable.